kefik/Sokoban4J/README.md

 5) Use "Sokoban" static methods for quick startups of your code (both for humans and artificial agents).

-6) Simple Tree-DFS agent that can solve the simplest level.
+6) Simple Tree-DFS agent that can solve the simplest levels.

 7) You can define up-to 6 different kinds of "boxes" (yellow, blue, gray, purple, red and black) and their specific target places; brown place (the brown dot) is "generic spot for any kind of box".

 8) Mavenized (repo and dependency at the end of the page); uses some of my other stuff, but that can be easily cut off if you're considering branching.

-9) Tested with Java 1.8, compilable with 1.6 as well.
+9) Tested with Java 1.8, compilable with 1.6 as well; jars in Maven are compiled using Java 1.6.

-10) Using pure Swing, no complexities in there...
+10) Using pure Swing, no other 3rd-party libs = no complexities...

-11) Introductory tips for creating Sokoban artificial player in this [report](http://pavel.klavik.cz/projekty/solver/solver.pdf) (courtesy of Pavel Klavík).
+11) Load of .sok level packages from [sokobano.de](http://sokobano.de/) fully supported; many packages from http://sokobano.de/en/levels.php were downloaded into Sokoban4J/levels/sokobano.de (Thank you for such a wonderful collection!)

-12) Load of .sok level packages from [sokobano.de](http://sokobano.de/) fully supported; many packages from http://sokobano.de/en/levels.php were downloaded into Sokoban4J/levels/sokobano.de (Thank you for such a wonderful collection!)
+12) Large levels automatically scales down to fit the screen in order to be playable by humans.

-13) Large levels automatically scales down to fit the screen in order to be playable by humans.
+13) Level play time may be limited (in milliseconds).

-14) Level play time may be limited (in milliseconds).
+14) Possibility to assess Sokoban4J Java agents using Sokoban4J-Tournament project; tournament is executing separate JVMs per agent/level so it is possible to give an agent specific amount of memory for solving the levels.

-15) Possibility to assess Sokoban4J Java agents using Sokoban4J-Tournament project; tournament is executing separate JVMs per agent/level so it is possible to give an agent specific amount of memory for solving the levels.
+15) Find introductory tips for creating Sokoban artificial player in this [report](http://pavel.klavik.cz/projekty/solver/solver.pdf) (courtesy of Pavel Klavík).

 ------------------------------------------------------------